pzivich/Delicatessen/docs/Custom Equations.rst

 both built-in and user-specified functions can be specified together seamlessly.
 All it requires is specifying both in the estimating equation and returning a stacked array of the estimates.

-One important piece to note here is that the returned array should be in the *same* order as the theta's are input.
+One important piece to note here is that the returned array needs to be in the *same* order as the theta's are input.
 As done here, all the ``theta`` values are the 3rd are for the propensity score model.
 Therefore, the propensity score model values are last in the returned stack.
-Returning the values in a different order than expected by :math:`\theta` is a common mistake and will lead to failed root-finding.
+Returning the values in a different order than input is a common mistake.

 Handling ``np.nan``
 -------------------------------------